To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Within the Republican field, only former Utah governor Jon Huntsman has said that he believes humans are the main cause of climate change.

 A 2010 survey of 1 372 climate scientists by the National Academy of Sciences found that more than 97% of those publishing in the field believed humans were the main cause of global warming over the past century.

 Despite this, only about a third of Americans in an October 2010 Pew Research Centre survey believed that humans were causing climate change.
-That figure was down from 50% in 2006.

 “Are we as a country willing to take this science as incontrovertible and put in place cap and trade legislation that will devastate this country economically?”
 Perry said.